wooong210/swpp202001/README.md

 - Apr.
 20: To ask questions about the assembly & source programs, please use [issue #6](https://github.com/snu-sf-class/swpp202001/issues/6) and [#7](https://github.com/snu-sf-class/swpp202001/issues/7).

+- Apr.
+23: The way how a program inputs/outputs is updated.
+See [project/spec.pdf](project/spec.pdf).

 ## Assignments

 - Mar.
 19: Assignment 1 is announced.
 See here: https://github.com/aqjune/swpp202001-assn1